alstat/QuranTree.jl/README.md

  * Utilities
     * Function for detailed description of the Morphological Features.
  * Modularity and Type-Safe
-    * Can easily integrate with other Julia packages, thanks to Julia's Multiple Dispatch.
+    * Can easily integrate with other Julia packages, thanks to Julia's Multiple Dispatch
-    * Can easily integrate with Python (using PyCall.jl) and R (Using RCall.jl) for packages that are not yet in Julia.
+    * Can easily integrate with Python (using PyCall.jl) and R (Using RCall.jl) for packages that are not yet in Julia
-    * Like JQuranTree, QuranTree.jl is type-safe.
+    * Like JQuranTree, QuranTree.jl is type-safe
  * Others
     * Supports Tanzil data
     * Read-only array for raw datasets (Corpus and Tanzil)